MIrage

 Prototype in AR

-One of the caveats of using 2D assets in AR is that it limits the range of motion of the illusion.
-When tilting or walking around the layer space it looses the illusion.
-A great solution for this problem is to use a frame in front of the picture plane to be able to get more range of motion from the user's perspective and separation between the assets.
+One of the caveats of using 2D assets in AR is that it limits the range of motion of tilting or walking around the layer space, breaking the illusion.
+A great solution for this problem is to use a frame in front of the picture plane to get more range of motion from the user's perspective and separation between the assets.

 Final Illustration